MiuLab/Taiwan-LLM/README.md

 ## Work in progress
-- [ ] **Improved Pretraining**: A refined version of the existing pretraining approach is under development, aiming to enhance model performance.
+- [ ] **Improved pretraining**: A refined pretraining process (e.g. more data from Taiwan, training strategies) is under development, aiming to enhance model performance for better Taiwanese culture.
-- [ ] **Extended Model Length**: Utilizing the Rope mechanism as described in [the paper](https://arxiv.org/abs/2104.09864), the model's length will be extended from 4k to 8k.
+- [ ] **Extend max length**: Utilizing the Rope mechanism as described in [the paper](https://arxiv.org/abs/2104.09864), the model's length will be extended from 4k to 8k.

 ## Taiwanese Culture Examples